We are open as usual and look forward to helping you!

 Hallmarked In 1910

-Hallmarked in Sheffield in 1910 by John & William Deakin, this pretty, Antique, Edwardian, Sterling Silver Dessert & Fish Set has twelve place settings of each and serving pieces.
-The dessert set has mother of pearl handles, while the fish set has bone handles.
-There is floral and scroll engraving on the knife blades and pinprick engraving on the tine bases.
+Hallmarked in Sheffield in 1910 by John & William Deakin, this striking, Edwardian, Antique Sterling Silver Dessert & Fish Set, has twelve place settings of both and additional serving pieces.
+The dessert set has mother of pearl handles, while the fish set has bone handles, both featuring engraved decoration to the blades and tines.
 The dessert forks measure 6"(15cm) long and the dessert knives measure 7"(18cm) long.
 The fish forks measure 7"(18cm) long and the fish knives measure 8.25"(21cm) long.
 The set is presented in the original blue velvet lined, fold down box which has a presentation inscription to the cartouche.
 The inscription reads "Presented to J. Morris Esq MVO - By the Members of the Joint Conference Of Officers - of the London and North Western, & Great Western Railway Companies - On his retirement from the position of Superintendent Of The Line on the Great Western Railway - December 1910."

 £2,475ADD TO BASKET MORE PHOTOS